5th PLACE

 Asel Sartbaeva

-Finalist of the Entrepreneurial Leader of the Year Award
+5th PLACE Entrepreneurial Leader of the Year Award

 University of Bath (University of the Year 2023) - United Kingdom